zeyad-kay/signal-viewer/README.md

 # Signal Viewer
-This is a desktop GUI for viewing edf signal files and providing basic controls for playing, pausing, scrolling, zooming and saving pdf reports for the uploaded signals alongside spectrograms.
+This is a desktop GUI for viewing *edf* signal files and *wav* audio files and providing basic controls for playing, pausing, scrolling, zooming and saving pdf reports for the uploaded signals alongside spectrograms.

+There is a built-in equalizer for audio files along with saving the equalized audio.

 Multiple signals can be viewed simultaneously by uploading an edf file, then the GUI automatically syncs the plots.